Lukawie98/Casino_Cpp/README.md

 ## Room for Improvement
 This project taught me a lot, such as how to use references and use functions, but at this stage I have a lot of improvements that improve its functioning:
-- dynamic creation of objects using new and delete operators or smart pointers from the memory library
+- dynamic creation of objects using new and delete operators or smart pointers from the memory library,
-- changes in the functions of the board class and making greater use of the polymorphism used
+- changes in the functions of the board class and making greater use of the polymorphism used,
-- breaking down two functions from system.cpp into smaller and more detailed ones
+- breaking down two functions from system.cpp into smaller and more detailed ones.

 Project upcoming extension:
+- creating an introductory board with a welcome and game description, loaded from another file, using the fstream library,
-- introduction of a mode for two people
+- introduction of a mode for two people,
-- introducing the possibility of playing against the computer
+- introducing the possibility of playing against the computer.

 ## Contact
 Created by lukaszwieczorek1998@gmail.com - feel free to contact me!